 Experience - Gain experience through internships, service and research

 Engage - Network with alumni and employers to launch your career

 The Griff Center is here to help you develop your individual career plan and gain the professional skills you need in today’s competitive job market.

 Explore Your Strengths and Interests

-Our focus in The Griff Center for Academic Engagement is to help you to discern the career path that is right for you by building on your strengths and interests.
+Our focus in The Griff Center for Student Success is to help you to discern the career path that is right for you by building on your strengths and interests.
 We offer two key assessments:

 - The Clifton StrengthsFinder is a tool designed to help you uncover your natural talents.
 The focus is on developing your strengths and how to apply them in your personal and professional life.